Rome Foundation + APTA Pelvic Health Present: "Anorectal Biofeedback: An Interdisciplinary and Collaborative Approach to Anorectal Disorders"

 Category: Academy Events

 Join the Rome Foundation's Anorectal Biofeedback Committee and the Academy of Pelvic Health Physical Therapy of the American Physical Therapy Association in this joint webinar.
 This webinar will introduce key clinical concepts in the use of anorectal biofeedback for treating anorectal disorders such as dyssynergic defecation and fecal incontinence.
-Speakers will include physical therapist and physician, offering interdisciplinary perspectives on anorectal disorders and anorectal biofeedback, and collaborative care.
+Speakers will include an array of professionals, offering interdisciplinary perspectives on anorectal disorders and anorectal biofeedback, and collaborative care.

 Learning Objectives